 What to Know About Hulu Live

-**Related: not certain which option you should choose?
+**Related: Not certain which option you should choose?
 Read our Hulu vs. Hulu Plus guide to see which choice fits your needs.**

 As a live subscriber, you get all of the live channels plus on-demand and original content.
 This is a solid value.